IasonasPs/InterestCalculation/README.md

 2. **Spectre.Console** (Version 0.49.1)
    - A modern .NET library for creating beautiful console applications.
    - Provides rich text formatting, tables, progress bars, prompts, and more.

+## Conclusions
+   - This project was initially designed with **memory efficiency** and **speed** in mind, which is why **tuples** were used extensively.
+   - While tuples as value types, do offer memory efficiency and reduced overhead , the use of custom classes -or even better, records- would enhance readability and maintanability in the long run.

 ## Installation